 |Research Methods Social Work|

-In consultation with the program director or the program advisor, students choose a combination of courses totaling 18 credits focused on health-related knowledge areas from the following disciplines: Anthropology, Sociology, Social Work, Psychology, Nursing and Biology from the list of course options below.
+In consultation with the program director or the program advisor, students choose a combination of courses totaling 18 credits focused on health-related knowledge areas from the following disciplines: Anthropology, Sociology, Social Work, Psychology, and Biology from the list of course options below.
 Nine (9) credits may be taken from each social science discipline.
-Nursing and Biology courses together may total up to a maximum of nine (9) credits.
+Nursing courses reflect accepted transfer courses from the Bachelor of Science in Nursing program.
+Nursing and Biology courses together may total up to a maximum of six (6) credits.
 Students must complete a minimum of 9 credits at the 2000-4000 level.

 |ANTH 2224||Health and Medicine: An Anthropological Approach||3|